WDD-CODER/AppSus/assets/data/noteFullPlan.md

 (Bonus) Provide four “sorting-things” icons (cutlery, headphones, tag, airplane).

 Auto-hide keyboard focus outline where appropriate for accessibility.

-☰ Header UI Interactions (3)
+Hbac had protected the valves.
+The manner text.
+Now look at it when it starts hearing me and writing it for me ☰ Header UI Interactions (3)
 Hamburger icon toggles sidebar.